hotepbubba/WDMassTagger/README.md

 Use the optional `--share` flag (or set the `SHARE=1` environment variable) to create a public link.
 This starts a local server where you can configure the options interactively and run the tagger through a browser interface.

-This starts a local server where you can configure the options interactively and run the tagger through a browser interface.

 Passing `--share` or setting the environment variable `GRADIO_SHARE=1` will share the interface publicly via Gradio.